How to make a sheet metal box with ip rating?

 Importance of IP Ratings

-IP ratings, or Ingress Protection ratings, are standardized measures that indicate the level of protection an enclosure provides against solid objects and liquids.
-The rating consists of two digits: the first represents protection against solid objects, while the second denotes liquid protection.
-For instance, an IP65 rating means the enclosure is dust-tight and protected against water jets.
-Understanding IP ratings is crucial when designing sheet metal boxes for specific environments or applications.
+Established measurements known as Ingress Protection ratings, or IP ratings, demonstrate how effectively an enclosure guards against liquids and solid objects.
+The rating consists of two numbers: protection from liquids is represented by the second number, and protection from solid objects by the first.
+For instance, an IP65 certification means that the enclosure is dust-tight and resistant to water jets.
+Understanding IP ratings is crucial when making sheet metal boxes for certain environments or applications.

 Selecting the Right Materials